Nivas7/Deta/client/README.md

 - [Expo on GitHub](https://github.com/expo/expo): View our open source platform and contribute.
 - [Discord community](https://chat.expo.dev): Chat with Expo users and ask questions.

+# New folder structure for MVVM and Clean Architecture

+- client/
+  - app/
+    - components/
+    - domain/
+    - hooks/
+    - modal/
+      - viewmodels/
+      - AddJobModal.tsx
+    - services/
+    - utils/
+    - styles/
+  - assets/
+  - App.tsx
+  - index.tsx

+## Changes to be made

+1. Create a new folder structure as described above.
+2. Move existing files to their respective folders based on functionality.
+3. Refactor existing code to follow MVVM and Clean Architecture principles.
+4. Improve UI components for better user experience.
+5. Optimize performance and maintainability of the codebase.

+### Example of a new component structure:

+- components/
+  - InputField.tsx
+  - Button.tsx
+  - Loader.tsx

+### Example of a new service structure:

+- services/
+  - jobService.ts

+### Example of a new utility structure:

+- utils/
+  - validation.ts

+### Example of a new style structure:

+- styles/
+  - colors.ts
+  - typography.ts

+This is a high-level overview of the changes to be made.